How to make sure you’re getting real BOTOX at a fair price

 * Data from the Supplement to “Plastic and Reconstructive Surgery” provided by the American Society of Plastic Surgeons.

-If you’re considering BOTOX®, you want to be as educated as possible.
+If you’re considering BOTOX, you want to be as educated as possible.
 You should always do your own research.
 If you’re well-informed, you can help to ensure the safety of your treatment and your satisfaction with the results.
-You need to be aware of exactly what is being used in your treatment, whether the person administering your treatment is qualified, and last but not least, if you are even a candidate for BOTOX®.

 - Goldwyn, M.D, Robert M. Consensus Recommendations on the Use of Botulinum Toxin Type A in Facial Aesthetics.
 Supplement to Plastic and Reconstructive Surgery® Volume 114 (2004): p.1S-19S